-In much of its range, this hardy Mountain Chickadee is tightly associated with mountain conifer forests and backyard bird feeders, even in the dead of winter.
-An intriguing aspect of National Audubon’s climate model projection is the existence of suitable climate “space” in the Arctic for these birds—in winter, but not in summer—but such a range expansion is unlikely.
+In much of its range, the hardy Mountain Chickadee is closely associated with montane conifer forests and backyard bird feeders, even in the dead of winter.
+An intriguing aspect of National Audubon’s climate model projection is the existence of suitable climate “space” in the Arctic for these birds—in winter, but not in summer—though such a range expansion is unlikely.

 Audubon maps that show changing climate suitability for these chickadees are here.

-Join a citizen science project.
-One of the best ways we can track the impacts of climate change in Montana is to monitor our birds.
-Montana Audubon does several citizen science projects that allow all of us to participate.
+Join a citizen science project One of the best ways we can track the impacts of climate change in Montana is to monitor our birds.
+Montana Audubon hosts several citizen science projects that allow all to participate.

 National Audubon Climate Page A resource for climate news on a national/regional scale.